jraphx.nn.conv

 (default None)

-• root_weight (bool, optional) – If set to False, the layer will not add transformed root node features to the output. (default: True)
+• root_weight (bool, default: True) – If set to False, the layer will not add transformed root node features to the output. (default: True)

-• rngs (Rngs, default: None) – Random number generators for initialization.
+• rngs (Rngs) – Random number generators for initialization.

 Shapes: